dssg/triage/docs/sources/dirtyduck/eis.md

 reasoning:

 ![img](images/outcomes-eis.png)
 *Figure.
-The image shows three facilities, and next to each, a temporal line with 6 days (0-5).
+The image shows three facilities (blue, red and orange), and next to each, a temporal line with 6 days (0-5).
 Each dot represents the event (whether an inspection happened).
-Yellow means the inspection happened (`TRUE` outcome) and blue means it didn't (`FALSE` outcome).
+Yellow means the inspection happened (`TRUE`outcome) and blue means it didn't (`FALSE` outcome).
 Each facility in the image had two inspections, six in total.*

 Fortunately, `triage` will help us to create this table.

+## What are the entities of interest?
+The *cohort*
-The *cohort* table is the same as the *cohort* table in the [resource prioritization case study](inspections.md)
+We are interested in predict only in *active* facilities (remember, in this case study, you *own* a restaurant, What is the point on predict if your restaurant is already closed for good?).
+This is the same *cohort* as the *cohort* table in the [resource prioritization case study](inspections.md)

 !!! info "Experiment description file"